 Approved absences will be limited to six days for an entire school year.
 However, preapproved absences will not be granted during the final two weeks of the semester.
 The final decision for approving an absence rests with the principal.

 If it is known in advance that a student will be absent, a parent note should be submitted to the attendance office one week (5 school days) prior to the absence.
 Please include student name, grade, dates of absence, and reason for absence.
-After the Request for Prearranged Absence has been reviewed by the principal, the parent/guardian will be notified by email.
-If the request had been approved, please complete and email the approved form back to the attendance office.
-This form must be returned to the attendance office prior to the absence.
+After the Request for Prearranged Absence has been reviewed by the principal, the parent/guardian will be notified by email of the principal’s decision.
+Please inform all teachers of your pending absence whether approved or not approved.

 PREAPPROVED ABSENCES ARE NOT GRANTED AFTER THE DATE OF THE ABSENCE.